-Limitations Of Human Rights [Explained]
+Limitations Of Human Rights in Nigeria

-According to United Nations, human rights are rights that all human beings ought to enjoy regardless of race, sex, nationality, ethnicity, language, religion, or any other status and are inherent.
+According to the United Nations, human rights are rights that all human beings ought to enjoy regardless of race, sex, nationality, ethnicity, language, religion, or any other status and are inherent.
 Examples of fundamental rights of a citizen include the right to life and liberty, freedom from slavery and torture, freedom of opinion and expression, the right to work and education, and many more.

 Read: What is National Integration And Factors Affecting It